(scroll down and there are links to the plan and press release)

 Even 3,850 cycle parking spaces (existing 2,850 plus 1,000 extra) will not suffice for very many years.
 Utrecht (population approximately double Cambridge’s) now has 12,500 cycle parking spaces at its railway station.
 It is imperative that the station area is future-proofed with space allocated in anticipation of need, especially for ‘off gauge’ cycles (trikes, cargo bikes, hand cycles, trailers, etc, which are all becoming more commonplace) and bikes requiring greater security (e.g. e-bikes).

-Not planning for additional cycle parking at this stage will not only waste money, but will lead to severely compromised provision for cyclists in future.
+Not planning for additional cycle parking at this stage will not only waste money, but will lead to severely compromised provision for cycling in future.

 Why preserve 450 car parking spaces at enormous cost when the strategies of the City Council, County Council, Greater Cambridge Partnership and Combined Authority all include enabling and encouraging modal shift away from driving and parking within the city?
 With Cambridge North now open, Cambridge South being planned, and Trumpington P&R being just 9 minutes away by bus, what need is there to keep anywhere near as many as 450 car parking spaces?
 If point 2 under Cycle parking above is correct and parking spaces may be converted to cycle parking in 2020, why not now?